 And of course, shopping!
 This little girl loves to shop so this was pure heaven for her!

-Right behind the weekend market is the Children’s Discovery Museum.
+Right behind the weekend market is the Children’s Discovery Museum, which I heard has since closed!
 What an amazing place and it’s free to enter!
 There is a huge outdoor playground and splash pad outside, a huge library inside and of course tons of different hands on exhibits spanning several levels inside.
 They also had an art studio, and you can guess who enjoyed spending time there!
 The US can certainly learn from this.
 We do not have free anything that’s this impressive!